BLOG

 The court will require medical evaluations and testimony, to determine whether guardianship is necessary and will appoint an attorney on behalf of the allegedly disabled party.

-The Fiduciary Duty and Legal Responsibilities of Guardians
+4. The Fiduciary Duty and Legal Responsibilities of Guardians

 As a guardian of the property, you are held to a *fiduciary duty*.
 This means that you are legally obligated to act in the best interests of the ward at all times, prioritizing their financial well-being above your own.
 Fiduciaries are prohibited from using the ward's assets for personal gain, and any breach of fiduciary duty can lead to serious legal consequences, including removal or criminal liability.

-Ending Guardianship
+5. Ending Guardianship

 A guardianship can be terminated in a number of ways.
 If the ward’s condition improves and they regain the ability to manage their affairs, they can petition the court to remove the guardian and reinstate their legal rights.
 Additionally, if the guardian fails in their duties or if the ward passes away, the guardianship will come to an end.

 Being appointed as a guardian of the property is a significant responsibility.
 Guardians must carefully manage and protect the assets of the ward, ensure their financial needs are met, and always act in the ward’s best interest.
 In Maryland, the courts hold guardians accountable to ensure that the ward’s property is handled with the utmost care, transparency, and integrity.
 If you are considering or have been appointed as a guardian of the property, it’s important to understand your legal obligations and the seriousness of the role you have undertaken.
-It is best to consult with an attorney to ensure that you meet your fiduciary duties and comply with the laws governing guardianship in Maryland.
+It is best to consult with an attorney to ensure that you are meeting your fiduciary duties and complying with the laws governing guardianship in Maryland.
 If you are considering filing for guardianship, or challenging or modifying an existing guardianship, the attorneys at Markham Law Firm can help.

 Read More